annahayoon/PKL-DiffusionDenoising/Updated_Design.md

 ## Updated Design: Microscopy Diffusion Training/Evaluation (`scripts/run_microscopy.py` + `configs/multi_gpu_config.yaml`)

 ### 0) Primary mapping and PSF usage
 - **Primary mapping**: Default is an unconditional diffusion prior over 2P; WF enters primarily via the physics model (guidance/consistency).
 The PSF is external to the UNet.
-Optional explicit WF conditioning is supported by setting `training.use_conditioning=true` (then `UNet` concatenates a conditioner channel), but remains disabled in the default configs.
+Optional explicit WF conditioning is supported by setting `training.use_conditioning=true` (then `UNet` concatenates a conditioner channel), but is disabled by default (`training.use_conditioning=false`).
 - **Where PSF is used**:
   - Training consistency (self-supervised, optional/light): simulate WF by convolving the (predicted) 2P image with the PSF via `ForwardModel`; define a small loss in the WF domain.
 Enabled via `training.use_forward_consistency` with a small `forward_consistency_weight` and warmup.
   - Inference guidance: L2/KL/PKL guidance compares the forward projection of the current 2P estimate against the observed WF to steer sampling.